kujan/NGU-scripts/README.md

 * Python 3 (only tested on 3.7)
 * Tesseract OCR
 * Firefox Browser
+* Use scientific notation in game
+* The "simple inventory shortcuts" must be enabled
 ## Installation
 Install Python dependencies using [pip](https://pip.pypa.io/en/stable/quickstart/):
 ```